Pricing

 • Work carried out by external parties outside of our firm.

-• Translation and interpretation fees that are incurred, or which may be extra to the application.
+• Translation and interpretation fees that are incurred.

-• Costs or disbursements we incur by acting on your behalf.
-This includes third party fees, non-standard postal fees, transport costs and charges for electronic transfer of funds.
+• Expenses we incur by acting on your behalf, including, but not limited to, disbursements, non-standard postal fees, transport costs and charges for electronic transfers of funds.

-For innovator and start up visas, please note that we cannot advise on the strength of your business case; this should be completed by your endorsing body.
+For innovator and start up visas, please note that we cannot advise on the merits of your business case; this should be completed by your endorsing body.

 Disbursements.